atomaszewicz/Simpsons/README.md

 ![avg_rate_plot](https://raw.githubusercontent.com/atomaszewicz/Simpsons/master/RStudio/Plots/avg_rating_plot.png?raw=TRUE)

 Seasons 2-8 have an average rating of above 8.0, season 1 & 9-16 averages are above 7.0, and seasons 17-28 are in the range 6.5-7.0.
 Since I like whole numbers I'll choose to cut off the "Golden Age" at an average score of 8.0.
 So we're left with seasons 2-8 being the show at it's peak.
-During season 1 the show was still finding it's footing, and from 9-16 it was slowly losing it's quality.

 These 6 seasons is when then show was in peak form, still finding it's footing before, and the show losing it's edge after.
-But how does quality fluctuate during this period?
+But how does quality fluctuate during this "Golden Age"?

 ![gold_rate1](https://github.com/atomaszewicz/Simpsons/blob/master/RStudio/Plots/gold_rate1.png?raw=TRUE)

-The trend curve shows that the IMDb score doesn't fluctuate that much during the "Golden Age", the difference between the max and min of the regression is less than 2/5 of a point (with a linear regression this difference shrinks to 0.07 points).
+The trend curve shows that the IMDb score doesn't fluctuate that much during the 6 golden seasons.
+Modelling the quality %% the difference between the max and min of the regression is less than 2/5 of a point (with a linear regression this difference shrinks to 0.07 points).
 Lastly, the average "Golden Age" episode rating is 8.2, which has a zscore just above 1 compared to the series average of 7.4.
 So it seems the "Golden Age" is real, the show did have 6 seasons where the episodes were fairly consistent in quality.

 ## Treehouse of Horror